-In the autumn of 2006, Lantmäteriet purchased a new absolute gravimeter

-(Micro-g Lacoste FG 5 - 233).
-The objective behind this investment is to ensure and strengthen the observing capability for long term monitoring of the changes in the gravity field due to the Fennoscandian GIA.
+In the autumn of 2006, Lantmäteriet purchased a new absolute gravimeter (Microg Lacoste FG 5 - 233).
+The objecttive behind this investment is to ensure and strengthen the observing capability for long term monitoring of the changes in the gravity field due to the Fennoscandian GIA.

 Absolute gravity observations have been carried out at 14 Swedish sites since the beginning of the 1990's, see Figure 5.
-Since 2007, 11 of the sites have been observed by Lantmäteriet and observations have also been done on 1 Finnish site, 2 Norwegian sites, 3 at sites and Serbian an intercomparison with 19 other gravimeters in Luxembourg.
+Since 2007, 12 of the sites have been observed by Lantmäteriet and observations have also been done on 1 Danish site, 1 Finnish site, 2 Norwegian sites, 3 Serbian sites and at an inter-comparison with 19 other gravimeters in Luxembourg.

 All Swedish sites are co-located with permanent reference stations for GNSS in the SWEPOS network (except for Göteborg (Gtbg) which is no longer in use).
-Onsala is also co-located with VLBI23.
+Onsala is also co-located with VLBI22.
 Skellefteå, Smögen, and Visby are co-located with tide gauges.

-The absolute gravity observations are co-ordinated within the co-operation of NKG, and observations have been performed by several groups (BKG24, IfE25, UMB26 and FGI27) together with Lantmäteriet (Lilje et al., 2008b).
-This arrangement has made it possible to observe 7 of the sites every year since 2003 (marked with green background circles in Figure 5).
+The absolute gravity observations are coordinated within the co-operation of NKG, and observations have been performed by several groups (BKG23, IfE24, UMB25 and FGI26) together with Lantmäteriet (Lilje et al., 2008b).
+This arrangement has made it possible to observe 7 of the sites every